-At Peninsula Podiatry, our foot and ankle surgeon, Dr. Sarah Neitzel, provides second opinions for patients whose doctors tell them that they have a health problem or suggests a treatment for an illness or injury that causes them concern.
+At Peninsula Podiatry, our foot and ankle surgeons provide second opinions for patients whose doctors tell them that they have a health problem or suggest a treatment for an illness or injury that causes them concern.

 If something doesn’t feel right, listen to your gut.
 It is important to be proactive about your own healthcare, especially if you are uncomfortable with your current doctor’s diagnosis and treatment plan.
 Don’t be embarrassed about telling your doctor that you want a second opinion.
 Being proactive and being well-informed will give you a greater degree of control over your treatment.

 If your current doctor gives you grief about it, it is time to find a new doctor.

 A second opinion is when a second doctor other than your current doctor reviews your medical records and offers an opinion about your diagnosis and treatment.
 Sometimes a second opinion may be in agreement with your first doctor’s diagnosis and recommended treatment plan, and sometimes not.